tomsWebConsulting/twcsl/Block/Code/Code Block Social Links External/README.md

   rest of the steps.

-* Add code from file **[code block social links external.html][7]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+* Add code from file **[code block social links external.html][7]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Per-page code injection][9] for details.

 * Create a blank page in the Not Linked area and set the PAGE TITLE, NAVIGATION